openservicebrokerapi/servicebroker/spec.md

 Note that per the [Orphans](#orphans) section, this error response does not cause orphan mitigation to be initiated.
 Therefore, Platforms receiving this error response SHOULD resend the request at a later time.

-Service Broker MAY choose to only support concurrent requests for certain operations.
-For example, a specification compliant Service Broker can choose to reject concurrent requests in general but accept a deprovision request to halt the processing of a long running provision request.

 Brokers MAY choose to treat the creation of a Service Binding as a mutation of the corresponding Service Instance - it is an implementation choice.
 Doing so